pusher-community/real-time-laravel/introduction/README.md

 ### Exercise <i class="fa fa-rocket fa-2"></i>

 Anything marked with a <i class="fa fa-rocket fa-2"></i> indicates that this is an exercise that you should do.

+### Instructor-lead sections <i class="fa fa-graduation-cap fa-2"></i>

+As mentioned earlier, any section that will be instructor lead is flagged with a <i class="fa fa-graduation-cap fa-2"></i> so you don't need to read all the text in that section since the instructor will cover it.

 ### Notices